Harry Potter Cast: Where Are They Now?

 - Evanna Lynch, who played Luna Lovegood, has done a few small films after Potter.
 In 2015, she starred in My Name is Emily.

-- Ralph Fiennes, who played Lord Voldemort, acted in The Grand Budapest Hotel.
+- Ralph Fiennes, who played Lord Voldemort, acted in The Grand Budapest Hotel in 2014.

 - Domhnall Gleeson, who played Bill Weasley, also popped up in an episode of Black Mirror.
 Natalia Tena also makes an appearance in an episode.
 Gleeson plays the role of General Hux in the newer Star Wars films.